SeanKilleen/seankilleen.github.io/_posts/2017-12-29-recapping-a-year-for-the-record-books.markdown

 I'm looking forward to the year to come -- challenges and joys alike.

 Anything here catch your eye?
 Looking forward to something yourself?
 Drop it in the comments!

+Wishing you all the best in the coming year.